 Before having kids I used to travel for pleasure quite often.
 Trips were organised around my interests and hobbies, but not defined by them.
-After having kids, I had to change the way that I travel and the things that I look for when in a new place.
-Now it’s all about “quality time” with the family, which is pretty cool actually.
+After having kids, I had to change the way that I travel and the things that I look for when I’m in a new place.
+Now family trips are all about “quality time”, which is pretty cool actually.

-We started travelling with him when he was about six months old.
+We started travelling with our baby when he was about six months old.
 Our first trip was to Goa because I needed to relax without any sight-seeing.
-Having been to Goa before, we had seen most of the popular places already.
+Having been to Goa before, there was no pressure to sightsee; we simply enjoyed the beaches, great food, and a slower pace of life.

 Air travel with kids is different at different stages of their lives.
 Travel with a baby is relatively alright, especially a breastfed one.
 One peep out of their mouths and you shove a nipple to quieten them.
 Our baby slept through the flight both ways.